-To date, OCR has investigated this complaint by reviewing information provided by the Complainant and conducting a preliminary assessment of the accessibility of two pages from the District's website.
+To date, OCR has investigated this complaint by reviewing information provided by the Complainant and conducting a preliminary assessment of the accessibility of several pages from the District's website.

 The complaint alleged that the District's website is not in compliance with Section 504 and Title II because it is inaccessible to adults and students with visual impairments and other disabilities.
-The Complainant used a website accessibility checker (PowerMapper) and reported to OCR that two District webpages identified above have accessibility issues for individuals with disabilities, based on her "limited check" of the website.
+The Complainant used a website accessibility checker (PowerMapper) and reported to OCR that the District's home page, special education page, special education contacts page, and online learning collaborative page have accessibility issues for individuals with vision and print disabilities as well as other physical impairments, based on her check on a number of pages on the website.
 She then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.

-OCR used a web accessibility tool to do a preliminary review of the specific web pages identified by the Complainant and found accessibility alerts that raise possible compliance concerns as to whether the pages are accessible to individuals with disabilities.
-For example, on the webpage http://flatrockschools.org/education/components/scrapbook/default.php?sectionid=6, the keyboard controls are not functional, links are not meaningfully titled, and the visual contrast on the page was not sufficient.
+OCR used a web accessibility tool to do a preliminary review of the four specific web pages (home page, special education, special education contacts, and online learning collaborative) identified by the Complainant and found accessibility alerts that raise possible compliance concerns as to whether the pages are accessible to individuals with disabilities.
+For example, the District's home page (at the time of OCR's review), did not have selectable text for imbedded .pdf documents, the skip navigation link did not function properly, the web page header contained major graphics that did not have alternative text descriptions, and the links at the bottom of the page had poor contrast.

-Prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
+On June 23, 2016, prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
 Although the results of OCR's web accessibility assessment described above do not, without more, provide sufficient evidence for OCR to determine a violation of Section 504 or Title II, they raise compliance concerns regarding the accessibility of the website.
 Therefore, OCR determined that it is appropriate to resolve this complaint with an agreement.
 Accordingly, OCR is not making a finding with regard to the District's compliance with Section 504 or Title II in this letter.